Why Cultural Heritage Matters Globally and Locally:

 A Conversation with Father Columba Stewart and Fred de Sam Lazaro

 The Hill Museum & Manuscript Library (HMML), the Minnesota Humanities Center (MHC), and the Minnesota Historical Society (MNHS) were pleased to present Why Cultural Heritage Matters Globally and Locally: A Conversation with Father Columba Stewart and Fred de Sam Lazaro.
 This event was a celebration of the 2019 NEH Jefferson Lecturer in the Humanities, Father Columba Stewart.

 Fr.
 Columba is a Benedictine monk, scholar of early religions, and executive director of the HMML at Saint John’s University in Collegeville, MN.

-Join us in celebrating this great achievement for Father Columba Stewart and the humanities in Minnesota!
+Thank you to those who joined us in celebrating this great achievement for Father Columba Stewart and the humanities in Minnesota!